samuelventura/SharpSerial/README.md

 No documentation yet.
 Resort to tests at SharpSerial.Test subproject for guidance.

+## Development Notes

+- Will use default encoding because there is natural way to set it to all stdio streams
+- On client side stdin.encode is ro, on the remote side stderr.encode is not available
+- Utf8 should be default although ascii is enough for most stdio trafic
+- Exception trafic may need utf8 encoding if running in non english Windows
+- Unhandled exceptions are logged to stdout prefixed with ! and followed by exit(1)
+- Client side api retrows exceptions received over stdout
+- cleanup exceptions are ignored because no clear use case for them
+- No logging outside the available stdio (no files)

 ## Development Setup

 - Windows 10 Pro 64x (Windows only)